 Control

 One of the books I recommend anyone to read is “The Shallows” by Nicholas Carr.
 It’s a disturbing read on the impact of the internet on our brains.
-It highlights how the introduction of the technologey has been leading to shallow thinking, reduced focus and wellbeing.
+It highlights how the introduction of the technology has been leading to shallow thinking, reduced focus, and well-being.

 During periods in my life when I felt the need for such intervention, I remember website blocking as a punitive and frustrating method.
 It gives you a hard “NO” when trying to reach your dopamine haven.